-HBC has collected information on a variety of activities in which English boys have participated in over time.
-Many of these activiities involve specialized costumes.
-Often the children. however, just wore their ordinary clothes.
+HBC has collected information on a wide range of activities in which English boys have participated over time.
+Some of these activiities such choir and sport involve specialized costumes.
+And the children often dressed up for chool and formal occassiions, however, mostly they jut wore their ordinary clothes.
+This is interesting because unlike the mostly formal studio photography of the 19th century, we get to see how children normally dressed every day.
 The available images thus show trends in English boys' clothing over time.
-The activities include choir, choir, dance, games, religious observation, school, sport, youth organizations and many others.
-Some of these images are interesting because they depict life-style information in addition to fashion.
+The most imprtant activity was school, but there were countless other activities.
+The activities include art, choir, dance, games, music, outdoor pursuits, parties, pets, religious observation, sport, theatrics, youth organizations and of course inumerable different play activitiess.
+Having fun was an important part of childhood and by the 20th century activeky encouraged.
+These images are interesting because they provide life-style information in addition to just fashion.

 Many countries of Western and Central Europe have a long tradition of church boys' choirs dating back to the midevil era.
 One of the longest traditions is that of the English boy choirs.
 While the English cathedral choir is a readution umported by the early church fathers, the realtive stability in England has mean that the English boy cathedral choirs are some of the oldest in Europe.
 Historical references date from the end of the 6th century AD.
 English boy choirs often perform in liturgical choir robes.
 This is due to their association with the Anglican cathedrals and their primary purpose of providing choral music for church services.